 Gunfire prompts Airbnb to sue guest over unauthorized party – first time it's done that

-For the first time, Airbnb is taking legal action against a guest for violating its ban on unauthorized parties.
+Gunfire over the weekend at a house party-turned-violent is prompting Airbnb to take a drastic step.
+For the first time in the company's history, it's suing a guest to stop out-of-control parties, reports CBS Sacramento.

-The San Francisco-based home sharing company said Wednesday it is initiating legal proceedings against a guest who held an unauthorized party at a home in Sacramento County, California, last weekend.
-Three people were shot at the party, terrifying the Arden-Arcade neighborhood, reports CBS Sacramento.
-It was attended by about 50 people, the station says.
+The San Francisco-based home sharing company said Wednesday it is initiating legal proceedings against a guest who held an unauthorized party at a home in Sacramento County, California.
+Three people were shot at the gathering, terrifying the Arden-Arcade neighborhood, CBS Sacramento says.
+It was attended by about 50 people, the station noted.

 Airbnb wouldn't release the guest's name but said it has removed the guest from its platform.